OrionAi-dev/MindScript/docs/openspec/templates.md

 ## Canary & Rollback

-* New template versions start as canary (10% of traffic).
+* New template versions start as **canary** (10% of traffic).
-* Auto‑promote if metrics improve.
+* Auto-promote if metrics improve.
-* Auto‑rollback on golden test failures or user‑reported regressions.
+* Auto-rollback on golden test failures or user-reported regressions.

 ---